SATYADUTTMS435/Digital-VLSI-SoC-Design-and-Planning/WEEK_01/02_Chip_Floorplanning/README.md

 ## 2. Core Area

-The **Core Area** is the region inside the die where all the digital logic is implemented.

-Only the synthesized standard cells are placed inside the core.
+The **Core Area** is the region inside the die where all synthesized standard cells are placed during the Placement stage.

-The Core does **not** include:
+Unlike the die, the core does **not** include:

 - I/O Pads
 - Corner Cells
 - Seal Ring
 - Chip Boundary

-The size of the Core depends upon
+The size of the Core depends upon:

-- Number of Standard Cells
+- Total Standard Cell Area
 - Utilization Factor
 - Aspect Ratio
 - Routing Resources